-- Radiological and nuclear imaging services - Outpatient mental health services, except office visits - Hospice program services - Some prescription Drugs (see blueshieldca.com/pharmacy)
+- Radiological and nuclear imaging services

+- Outpatient mental health services, except office visits

-• Inpatient facility services
+- Inpatient facility services

 Please review the Benefit Booklet for more about Benefits that require prior authorization.

 Notes

 1 Benefit Booklet:

 The Benefit Booklet describes the Benefits, limitations, and exclusions that apply to coverage under this Plan.
 Please review the Benefit Booklet for more details of coverage outlined in this Summary of Benefits.
 You can request a copy of the Benefit Booklet at any time.